-- Imagine a future time when you are not having the problem you are having right now.
-Work backward to figure out what you could do now to make that future come true.
+- Imagine a time in the future when you aren’t having the problem you are having right now.
+Work backward to figure out what you could do now to make that future come true;

-- Think of what will be different for you in the future when things are going better.
-How will things be different?
+- Think of what will be different for you in the future when things are going better;

 - Think of one thing that you would be doing differently before things could go better in the future.
 What one thing will you do differently?

-- Sometimes people with problems talk about what other people are doing that makes them have the problem and they talk about why it is not possible to do better.
+- Sometimes people with problems talk about how other people cause those problems and why it’s impossible to do better.
 Change your story.
-Talk about times when the problem was not happening and what you were doing when the problem was not happening.
-Control what you can control; you can’t control the other person, but you can change what you are doing and that might change what the other people are doing.
+Talk about times when the problem was not happening and what you were doing at that time.
+Control what you can control.
+You can’t control other people, but you can change your actions, and that might change what other people do;

 - Think of a time when you were not having the problem that is bothering you.
-Tell me about that time.
+Talk about that time.

-- If you believe in God or a Higher Power, focus on God to get things to go better.
-When you truly are focused on God or you are truly asking God to help you do what you need to do, things will often go better for you.
+- If you believe in a god or a higher power, focus on God to get things to go better.
+When you are focused on God or you are asking God to help you, things might go better for you.

-- Do you believe in God or a Higher Power?
-Tell how you will get help from your God to make things go better.
+- Do you believe in a god or a higher power?
+Talk about how you will seek help from your god to make things go better.

 - Use action talk to get things to go better.
-Action talk sticks to the facts.
-Action talk only talks about things you can see.
-Action talk does not talk about what you believe the other person was thinking or feeling because we do not know that.
+Action talk sticks to the facts, addresses only the things you can see, and doesn’t address what you believe another person was thinking or feeling—we have no way of knowing that for sure.
 When you make a complaint, talk about the action that you do not like.
 When you make a request, talk about what action you want the person to do.
-When you praise someone, talk about what action you liked.
+When you praise someone, talk about what action you liked;

 - Thank someone for doing what you asked using action talk.

-Following these eight steps and answering the questions thoughtfully will help the client or user to recognize their strengths and resources, identify ways in which they can overcome the problem, plan and set goals to address the problem, and practice some useful skills.
+Following these eight steps and answering the questions thoughtfully will help people recognize their strengths and resources, identify ways in which they can overcome problems, plan and set goals to address problems, and practice useful skills.

-While this handout can be extremely effective for SFBT, it can also be used in a number of other therapies or circumstances.
+While this handout can be extremely effective for SFBT, it can also be used in other therapies or circumstances.

 To see this handout and download it for you or your clients, click here.

-This technique is a handy one for SFBT therapists and does not really apply to individuals who are not working with a therapist.
+This is a handy technique for SFBT therapists and it doesn’t really apply to individuals who are not working with a therapist.

-The “Presupposing Change” technique has great potential in SFBT, in part because when people are experiencing problems they have a tendency to focus on the problems and avoid the positive changes in their life.
+The “presupposing change” technique has great potential in SFBT, in part because when people are experiencing problems, they have a tendency to focus on the problems and ignore the positive changes in their life.
 It can be difficult to recognize the good things happening in your life when you are struggling with a painful or particularly troublesome problem.

-This technique is intended to help clients be attentive to the positive in their life, no matter how small or seemingly insignificant.
-Any positive change or tiny step of progress should be noted, both so the client can celebrate their wins and draw from past wins to facilitate future wins.
+This technique is intended to help clients be attentive to the positive things in their lives, no matter how small or seemingly insignificant.
+Any positive change or tiny step of progress should be noted, so clients can both celebrate their wins and draw from past wins to facilitate future wins.

-Presupposing change is a strikingly simple technique to use: simply ask questions that assume positive changes.
+Presupposing change is a strikingly simple technique to use: Ask questions that assume positive changes.
 This can include questions like, “What’s different or better since I saw you last time?”

-If the client is really struggling to come up with evidence of positive change or is convinced that there has been no positive change, the therapist can ask questions that encourage the client to think about their ability to effectively cope with problems, like, How come things aren’t worse for you?
+If clients are struggling to come up with evidence of positive change or are convinced that there has been no positive change, the therapist can ask questions that encourage clients to think about their abilities to effectively cope with problems, like, How come things aren’t worse for you?
 What stopped total disaster from occurring?
 How did you avoid falling apart?
 (Australian Institute of Professional Counsellors, 2009).

-A typical treatment plan in Solution-Focused Brief Therapy will include several factors relevant to the treatment, including:
+A typical treatment plan in SFBT will include several factors relevant to the treatment, including:

 All of these are common and important components of a successful treatment plan.
-Some of these components (e.g., diagnosis and medications) may be unaddressed or acknowledged only as a formality in SFBT due to its usual focus on less severe mental health issues (e.g., diagnosis and medications).
+Some of these components (e.g., diagnosis and medications) may be unaddressed or acknowledged only as a formality in SFBT due to its usual focus on less severe mental health issues.
 Others are vital to treatment progress and potential success in SFBT, including goals, objectives, measurement criteria, and client strengths.

 Limitations of SFBT Counseling

-As with any form of therapy, there are some limitations and potential disadvantages to SFBT.
+As with any form of therapy, SFBT has limitations and potential disadvantages.

 Some of the potential disadvantages for therapists include (George, 2010):

-- The client may decide treatment is successful or complete before the therapist is ready to make the same decision.
-This focus on taking what the client says at face value may mean the therapist must end treatment before they are convinced that the client is truly ready to end treatment.
+- The client may decide that the treatment is successful or complete before the therapist is ready to make the same decision.
+This focus on taking what the client says at face value may mean the therapist must end treatment before they are convinced that the client is truly ready;

 - The hard work of the therapist may be ignored.
 When conducted successfully, it may seem that clients solved their problems by themselves, and didn’t need the help of a therapist at all.
 An SFBT therapist may rarely get credit for the work they do but must take all the blame when sessions end unsuccessfully.

-Some of the potential limitations for the clients include (Antin, 2016):
+Some of the potential limitations for clients include (Antin, 2016):

 - The quick, goal-oriented nature of SFBT may not allow for an emotional, empathetic connection between therapist and client.

-Generally, SFBT can be an excellent treatment for many of the common stressors people experience in their lives, but it may not be appropriate if clients wish to concentrate more on their symptoms and how they got to where they are today.
+Generally, SFBT can be an excellent treatment for many of the common stressors people experience in their lives, but it may be inappropriate if clients want to concentrate more on their symptoms and how they got to where they are today.
 As noted earlier, it is also generally not appropriate for clients with major mental health disorders.

 What Does SFBT Have to Do with Positive Psychology?

-First, both SFBT and positive psychology share a focus on the positive – on what people already have going for them and on what they can do.
-While problems are discussed and considered, most of the time and energy is spent on discussing, thinking about, and researching what is already good, effective, and successful.
+First, both SFBT and positive psychology share a focus on the positive—on what people already have going for them and on what actions they can take.
+While problems are discussed and considered in SFBT, most of the time and energy is spent on discussing, thinking about, and researching what is already good, effective, and successful.

-Second, both SFBT and positive psychology consider the individual to be his or her own best advocate, the source of information on their problems and potential solutions, and the architect of their own treatment and life success.
+Second, both SFBT and positive psychology consider the individual to be his or her own best advocate, the source of information on his or her problems and potential solutions, and the architect of his or her own treatment and life success.
 The individual is considered competent, able, and “enough” in both SFBT and positive psychology.

-This assumption of the inherent competence of the individual has run both sub-fields into murky waters and provoked criticism, particularly when systemic and societal factors are considered.
+This assumption of the inherent competence of individuals has run both subfields into murky waters and provoked criticism, particularly when systemic and societal factors are considered.
 While no respectable psychologist would disagree that an individual is generally in control of his or her own actions and, therefore, future, there is considerable debate about what level of influence other factors have on an individual’s life.

-While many of these criticisms are valid and bring up important points for discussion, it’s not necessary to dive too deep into them in this piece.
-Let it suffice it to say that both SFBT and positive psychology have important places in the field of psychology and, like any sub-field, may not apply to everyone and to all circumstances.
+While many of these criticisms are valid and bring up important points for discussion, we won’t dive too deep into them in this piece.
+Suffice it to say that both SFBT and positive psychology have important places in the field of psychology and, like any subfield, may not apply to everyone and to all circumstances.